framed-data/sablono-tools/README.md

 Only a subset of Enlive's selectors and transformations are currently supported;
 adding more should be straightforward.

-Note that we always write the selector within a vector, so `[:h1]` and `[[:p (attr? :lang)]]` each contain a single step, while `[:p (attr :lang)]` contains two steps and is therefore a chain.
+Note that we always write the entire selector within a vector, so `[:h1]` and `[[:p (attr? :lang)]]` each contain a single step, while `[:p (attr :lang)]` contains two steps and is therefore a chain.